Rats (Rattus norvegicus)

 Brown rats are gray, brown or black, with small eyes and ears.
 Their body can reach up to 25cm in length, with an additional 21cm for the tail (always shorter than the body, unlike mice).
 Adult male rats weigh up to 400g and adult females up to 250g.

-- Rats are very agile and climb easily, often entering houses in the Autumn when outside food sources become more scarce.
+- Rats are very agile and easily climb vertical surfaces, often entering houses through walls 0r air vents apertures in the Autumn when outside food sources become more scarce.

-- Norway rats live in fields, farm lands and in buildings/structures.
-Rats can often be found in woodpiles.
+- Norway rats live in sewers fields, farmlands and in buildings/structures.
+Rats in gardens are also frequent issue, especially near or in compost bins.

 - A female rat is capable of giving birth to four to six litters per year, each containing five to ten offspring.
 These young rats can reproduce within three months after birth.
 In one year a pair of rats can produce a population of up to 700.